La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 **dunli** compares two places for a single property, while **du** compares for identity.
 My sister and I are the same height, but we are not the same person.
 Clark Kent and Superman have different admirers, but they are the same person.

-The same goes for another two verbs:
+The same goes for these two verbs:

 > **We differ from each other in what we like.**
 > _I differ from you in liking what._